yesid-martinez/javascript-notes/readme.md

 ## Usage

+To run a Node.js file, use the following command:

+node archivo.js

-To automatically run the `archivo.js` file every time it is saved, use the following command:
+To automatically run the `file.js` file every time it is saved, use the following command:

 ```bash
 npm run dev